jai00271/CNN/4. Architectural Basics/Architectural Basics.md

 When our model is doing well on training data but performing poor on test/ real data we know our model overfits.

 16. What should be the distance of MaxPooling from Prediction layer?
+MaxPooling should be minimum 2 layers before performing Prediction.

 17. What should be the distance of Batch Normalization from Prediction layer?
+Batch normalization should be minimum 1 layer before last convolution layer.

 18. When do we stop convolutions and go ahead with a larger kernel or some other alternative (which we have not yet covered) When we are processing high-quality images where extracting features is computationally very expensive and we can't process image with normal 3x3 convolutions.